Leadership & Culture

 When ArcelorMittal put 710 leaders through the experience with Duke Corporate Education, the simulation revealed cultural habits that surveys and interviews had missed.
 Leaders who believed they encouraged innovation were actually killing ideas with subtle "yes, but" patterns.
 Teams that thought they collaborated were actually deferring to hierarchy.

 The experience made the invisible visible.
 And visibility is the first step to change.
-Decisions sped up 30-40%.
-Not because the leaders were told to decide faster.
+The habits changed.
+Not because the leaders were told to change them.
 Because they saw, in real time, what their actual decision-making culture looked like.

 Three Culture Patterns to Watch